oci-landing-zones/terraform-oci-modules-iam/policies/README.md

 Tenancy level policies (policies attached to Root compartment) are only generated if *enable_tenancy_level_template_policies* attribute is set to true, which is the default value.

-Tenancy level policies are not based off compartment tags because they are applied at the root compartment level.
-Per design, the policy module does not look up for tags on the root compartment.
-Instead, tenancy level policies are configured based on group roles passed into the module as input via *groups_with_tenancy_level_roles* attribute.
+Tenancy level policies are configured based on group roles passed into the module as input via *groups_with_tenancy_level_roles* attribute.

 Supported tenancy level roles: